 So, what counts as a well-defined change?
 This can include updates to the device’s design, materials, labeling, or even certain software modifications.
 The FDA provides guidance on how to prepare a Special 510(k) that outlines these specifics.
 The core idea is that the changes are incremental and can be verified without needing extensive new clinical or performance data.

-What Device Changes Qualify for a Special 510(k)?
+Which Device Modifications Qualify for a Special 510(k)?

 Not every modification to your medical device requires you to start from scratch with a Traditional 510(k).
 The FDA created the Special 510(k) program specifically for certain changes to your own legally marketed device.
 The core principle is that the modification shouldn’t negatively affect the device’s safety or effectiveness.
 This is where your internal processes become critical.
 Having robust design controls and a thorough, well-documented risk analysis is non-negotiable.
 These documents are your evidence to prove that a change is minor and well-contained.